 The Company's key management personnel have been identified as the nine directors as well as the executive management team of the Company.
-The executive management team is comprised of the Chief Executive Officer (also a director), Executive Vice President & Chief Operating Officer (also a director), Executive Vice President & Chief Financial Officer, Executive Vice President Oil Sands (also a director) and the Executive Director (also Vice Chairman of the Board).
-The former Executive Vice President & Chief Financial Officer of the Company is also included as a component of the key management personnel for compensation disclosure purposes in 2015.
-At December 31, 2015, the Company's executive management team comprises two Canadian citizens, two Chinese citizens and one
+The executive management team is comprised of the Chief Executive Officer (also a director), Executive Vice President & Chief Operating Officer (also a director), Executive Vice President & Chief Financial Officer, Executive Vice President (also a director) and the Executive Vice President, Corporate Development.
+The former Executive Vice President & Chief Financial Officer of the Company is also included as a component of the key management personnel for compensation disclosure purposes in 2016.
+At December 31, 2017, the Company's executive management team comprises three Canadian citizens and two Chinese citizens.

-Australian citizen.
 Four of the Company's directors are Canadian citizens, four are Chinese citizens and one is an Australian citizen.

-2015 2014
+2017 2016

-Salaries, Director Fees and Short-Term Benefits 5 7
+Salaries, Director Fees and Short-Term Benefits 3 3

-Other Long-Term Benefits 4 5
+Other Long-Term Benefits 2 2

-Total 9 12
+Total 5 5

-Other long-term benefits vest over three years and are subject to a performance multiplier which is dependent on the Company's performance (see also note 17).
+Other long-term benefits vest over three years and are subject to a performance multiplier which is dependent on the Company's performance (see also note 16).